 Specialization in Biomedical Clinical and Translational Science for graduate students

-The specialization's core course focuses on the basic components of clinical and translational science, while the electives allow students to pursue topics across the other health sciences colleges for an interdisciplinary experience.
+The goal of the Graduate Interdisciplinary Specialization in Biomedical Clinical and Translational Science (GISBCTS) is to prepare graduate and professional students to be actively engaged in the field of clinical and translational science through academic training and research.
+The core course in the program focuses on the basic components of clinical and translational science, while the electives allow students to pursue topics across the other health sciences colleges for an interdisciplinary experience.

 Application deadline: Applications will be accepted on a rolling basis.